 It immediately follows from Theorems \ref{infiniteslope} and \ref{minmurep} that any Sturmian number constructed from a Sturmian sequence whose slope has unbounded partial quotients is a Liouville number.
 This result was first established by Komatsu \cite{Kom96}.

 As mentioned in Section~3 for the related quantity $\delta(\bs)$, the infimum of $\eta(\bs)$ over all Sturmian words $\bs$ is equal to $0$ and one cannot deduce a non-trivial lower bound for the irrationality exponents of Sturmian numbers.
 We improve this as follows.
-The first statement of Theorem~\ref{minirr} is an immediate consequence of Theorem~\ref{minmurep} combined with Theorem~\ref{newthmquasi}.

 \begin{theorem} Let $b \ge 2$ be an integer.
 Let $\bs = s_1 s_2 \ldots$ be a Sturmian or a quasi-Sturmian word over $\{0, 1, \ldots , b-1\}$.
 Then,